vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

     branches: [main]
 ```

 The name of the workflow is "CI".
-You can use a more descriptive name here if
+You can use a more descriptive name here.
-you want.
 The `on` section defines the triggers for the workflow.
 Here, we
 trigger the workflow on every push to the `main` branch.
 We can also trigger
 it on every tag, or on pushes to a pull request.